 Configuring remote user authentication

-In Administration>Authentication Servers, click to add an authentication server.
+In Configuration > Authentication Servers, click to add an authentication server.

 - Enter authentication server settings, starting with predefined authentication method from the drop-down list.